ezzaimsoufiane/PYTHON-for-data-science-ENSIAS-TRAINNING/README.md

 # PYTHON-for-data-science-ENSIAS-TRAINNING
-This is a pyhton trainning "course" for ENSIAS (UM5) students.
+This is a pyhton "course" for ENSIAS (UM5) students.

 1. Python basics : the very 101s
 2. Intro to numpy and matrix manupulation